icecube/flarestack/.github/CONTRIBUTING.md

 [here](https://medium.com/swlh/introduction-to-unit-testing-in-python-using-unittest-framework-6faa06cc3ee1).

 ### 5. Keep your analysis reproducible!
-If you are a member of the Icecube collaboration that is ready for an analysis unblinding, you should create a release of the flarestack software beforehand and include it in your analysis wiki.
+If you are a member of the IceCube Collaboration that is ready for an analysis unblinding, you should create a release of the flarestack software beforehand and include it in your analysis wiki.
 This ensures that, in the future, anyone can reproduce your analysis exactly by downloading the same version of your software.